 - Azure can offer a service level agreement of 99.95%, approximately 4.38 hours of downtime per year – not the kind of guarantee other providers deliver.

-- All Azure services are subject to data transfer fees – those may add up quickly.
+- All Azure services are subject to data transfer fees.

-- You have to pay for a support account if you wish to place a ticket for bugs found in the products.
+- You have to pay for a support account if you wish to place a ticket.

 Azure offers an easy, out-of-the-box getaway to cloud computing.
 It’s a great solution for organizations that want to migrate their VM’s to the cloud, yet do not at first anticipate needing lots of customization or rapid/large scaling.